A List of Berries That Will Blow Your Mind

 • Yew berries - bright red berries with a hard green stone in the center that grown on an evergreen stub

-• Daphne berries - these berries grown on sweet smelling daphne plants with green or pink flowers that grow in small clusters
+• Daphne berries - these berries grow on sweet smelling daphne plants with green or pink flowers that grow in small clusters

-• Elderberry - while elderberrys can be bluish red, red or blackberries with cream colored flowers.
-Only the bright red elderberries are poisonous.
+• Elderberry - While elderberries can be bluish-red, red, or black berries with cream-colored flowers, only the bright red elderberries are poisonous.
 The purple elderberries are used medicinally and in food products.
-The roots, stems and leaves of the elderberries, are used medicinally and must be used correctly, so please use caution.
+The roots, stems, and leaves of the elderberries are used medicinally and must be used correctly.

 • Jerusalem cherry - berries with an appearance that is similar to a cherry tomato